ShadetreeScience/ShadetreeScience/README.md

-# 👋 Hi, I'm Brent – aka ShadetreeScience
+# 👋 Hi, I'm BHall – aka ShadetreeScience

 🚀 IT professional turned remote developer-in-training
 💻 Learning by building real-world tools with Python and cybersecurity skills